-- Agricultural uses are subject to the application of the Minimum Distance Separation (MDS) formulae as set out in The Minimum Distance Separation (MDS) Document from the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA). - 1.
-In accordance with MDS Guideline #36, MDS formulae do not apply within settlement areas. - 2.
-In accordance with MDS Implementation Guideline #35 (OMAFRA, 2016), MDS I and II setbacks shall be required for certain agriculture-related uses, on-farm diversified uses and agricultural uses.
-The Zoning By-law shall establish the uses that will be required to meet these setbacks, as well as any associated provisions.
+Agricultural uses are subject to the application of the Minimum Distance Separation (MDS) formulae as set out in The Minimum Distance Separation (MDS) Document from the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA).
+In accordance with MDS Guideline #36, MDS formulae do not apply within settlement areas.